neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ---
 > ⏳ 10

 Consider how environments can differ.
 Do all environments have the same amount or quality of food?
 What about predators?
-As you experienced in the [Natural Selection Simulation](natural-selection-simulation), environments exert selective pressure on phenotypes, which means that changing environments can change the relative fitness of two phenotypes.
+As you experienced in the [Natural Selection Simulation](natural-selection-simulation), environments exert selective pressure on phenotypes, which means that changing environments can change the relative fitness of two phenotypes... but how?
 Let's account for the effect of environment by adding two new variables to the model:
 - $q$ = the quality or amount of food available
 - $p$ = the number of predators